MichalLytek/type-graphql/docs/resolvers.md

 }
 ```

-Note that if a field name of a field resolver doesn't exist in the resolver object type, it will create a field the in schema with this name.
-This feature is useful when the field is purely calculable (eg. `averageRating` from `ratings` array) and avoid polluting the class signature.
+Note that if a field name of a field resolver doesn't exist in the resolver object type, it will create a field in the schema with this name.
+This feature is useful when the field is purely calculable (eg. `averageRating` from `ratings` array) and to avoid polluting the class signature.

 ## Resolver Inheritance